 Marketing is a way of bringing your ideas to the people and increase your market share.
 The inception of marketing came about in order to let consumers know that your brand exists and that it’s worth considering.

-Then came the world wide web, which gave way to the birth of digital marketing.
-Digital marketing is how brands use different online platforms on the internet – content marketing, social media marketing, website, mobile marketing, email marketing, search engine marketing and pay per click marketing – to reach more consumers.
-The marketing strategies used in traditional marketing can now be interpreted into digital marketing for a more targeted communication.
+Then came the world wide web, which gave way to the birth of DM.
+Digital one is how brands use different online platforms on the internet – content marketing, social media marketing, website, mobile marketing, email marketing, search engine marketing and pay per click marketing – to reach more consumers.
+The strategies used in traditional one can now be interpreted into digital for a more targeted communication.

-The practices of digital marketing are rooted in traditional marketing.
-Just like you being able to walk before you can run, knowing the basics of traditional marketing will strengthen your digital marketing ideas dramatically.
+The practices of DM are rooted in the traditional one.
+Just like you being able to walk before you can run, knowing the basics of traditional one will strengthen your digital marketing ideas dramatically.

-Whereas traditional marketing tries to reach people by getting to know their consumer behaviour, digital marketing allows marketers to follow consumer behaviour in real time.
+Whereas traditional ones tries to reach people by getting to know their consumer behaviour, DM allows marketers to follow consumer behaviour in real time.

-What digital marketers can learn from traditional marketing
+What digital marketers can learn from traditional ways?

-It’s quite evident that digital marketing has become dominant.
+It’s quite evident that DM has become dominant.
 As a business, you’re encouraged to have a digital campaign integrated into your marketing strategy.
 However, the traditional methods of getting the job done can still be implemented in this space.
 You can take ways of old into the digital world:

 – Stay on Strat: In traditional, before a creative process can begin on a marketing campaign, there needs to be a strategy as to which direction the creative process should take.
 This way, the marketing communication can say only what research has shown the consumer will respond to.
 In this same vein, digital one needs to create a digital strategy in order to place the right communication in front of the right consumer at the right time.
 Without a digital strategy, you won’t be able to measure your conversion rates and won’t be able to determine your Return On Investment (ROI).